Top Five Outdoor Activities

 2. Fun for everyone

-Outdoors isn’t always about sporting activities - Tywyn Leisure Park is a great place to go for families of all ages to spend time together doing various fun activities.
-They have an 18-hole putting course, crown green bowls, crazy golf, tennis, outdoor pool table, table tennis, quoits, shuffleboard, and skittles.
+Outdoors isn’t always about sporting activities - Tywyn Leisure Park is a great place for families to spend time enjoying various fun activities.
+There is an 18-hole putting course, crown green bowls, crazy golf, tennis, an outdoor pool table, table tennis, quoits, shuffleboard and skittles.
 Aberdyfi Recreation Ground also has lawn bowls, croquet, tennis and an 18-hole putting course.
 Lots of fun for everyone, somewhere to go on a sunny day and a great way to spend a few hours.

 Bearded Lake

 Visitors to the Trefeddian can enjoy a local walk and take in the spectacular scenery that makes this part of Wales so popular.
-There are many walks nearby and others a little further away, ranging from an amble around Aberdyfi itself or for the more energetic walker, Cadair Idris is a short drive away and Eryri (Mount Snowdon) is a little further away.
+There are many walks nearby - and others a little further away - ranging from an amble around Aberdyfi itself, or for the more energetic walker, Cadair Idris is only a short drive and Eryri (Mount Snowdon) is a little further away.

 Bwlchgwyn Farm is a short car ride away and has many pony trekking and horse-riding activities to choose from.
 You can trek along the beach and the Mawddach Estuary with magnificent views of the Snowdonia and Cader Idris mountain ranges.
-Suitable for all ages with smaller ponies and larger horses, you do not need any experience for the beach trek although this does need to be booked online due to varying tide times.
-Bwlchgwyn offers a 1-hour novice estuary trek, a 2-hour novice beach trek and a private experienced ride.
+Suitable for all ages with smaller ponies and larger horses, you do not need any experience for the beach trek, although this does need to be booked online due to varying tide times.
+Bwlchgwyn offers a one-hour novice estuary trek, a two-hour novice beach trek and a private experienced ride.

 Activities & Adventure in Aberdovey